 Cheap Wine is Appealing

 Affordable, almost always universally palatable, and easy to find.
 I get why cheap bottles are appealing.
-Labels are designed to be clear and easy to read with large, playful fonts.
+Labels are often designed to be clear and easy to read with large, playful fonts.
 Nothing will overwhelm, nor will anything be interesting or inspiring.
 If you’re new to wine, paying ~$20 for a bottle you don’t know if you’ll even like is risky.
 So, of course you’ll grab that ~$5 bottle with a cute foot on it because you just want to drink (hey, no judgement here, I’m a firm believer everyone should drink what they like!).

 “You’re not drunk if you can lie on the floor without holding on.” ~Dean Martin